Iglesia ni Cristo: Felix Manalo

-In November 1913, Manalo secluded himself with religious literature and unused notebooks in a friend's house in Pasay, instructing everyone in the house not to disturb him.
+In November 1913, Manalo secluded himself with religious literature and unused notebooks in a friend's house in Pasay, instructing everyone in the home not to disturb him.
 He emerged from seclusion three days later with his new-found doctrines.
 Manalo, together with his wife, went to Punta, Santa Ana, Manila, in November 1913 and started preaching.
-He left the congregation in the care of his first ordained minister and returned to his native Taguig to evangelise; there, he was ridiculed and stoned at his meetings with locals.
-He was later able to baptize a few converts, including some of his persecutors.
-He later registered his new-found religion as the Iglesia ni Cristo (English: Church of Christ; Spanish: Iglesia de Cristo) on July 27, 1914, at the Bureau of Commerce as a corporation sole, with himself as the first executive minister.
-Expansion followed as INC started building congregations in the provinces in 1916, with Pasig (then in Rizal province) having two locals established.
-The first three ministers were ordained in 1919.
+He also returned to his hometown Taguig to evangelize, where he was ridiculed and stoned at his evangelistic meetings with locals.
+He later baptized a few converts, including some of his persecutors, along the Pasig River on December 25, 1913.
+They formed the first members of the church.
+He eventually attracted more followers.
+Among those he invited to become ministers of his new church would be Bishop Nicolas Zamora of IEMELIF, who was then leading an 11,000-member Methodist church (Zamora refused the offer).
+Prompted by concerns that his evangelism and propagation efforts for the new church might be illegal, Manalo later registered his new church as the Iglesia ni Kristo (INK; English: Church of Christ; Spanish: Iglesia de Cristo) on July 27, 1914, at the Bureau of Commerce as a corporation sole, with himself as the first executive minister.
+Expansion followed as INC started building congregations in the provinces in 1916, with Pasig (then in Rizal Province) having two locales established.
+On December 25, 1918, coinciding with the fifth (5th) anniversary celebration of the church, Manalo was ordained as a minister by the following bishops and pastors: Alejandro Reyes (IEMELIF), Victoriano Mariano (IEMELIF), Gil Domingo (Iglesia de los Cristianos Filipinos), Guillermo Zarco (Presbyterian Church), Emiliano Quijano (Iglesia ni Cristo 1901), Nicolas Fajardo (Evangelical Church), Roque Bautista (Evangelical Church).
+The first three ministers of the INC were ordained thereafter, in May 1919, namely Justino Casanova (pangulo ng lupon), Federico Inocencio (kagawad ng lupon), and Teodoro Santiago (kalihim ng lupon).
+Before leaving for the United States in August 1919, he visited the INC congregations and left the newly-ordained ministers in charge of the church until his return to the Philippines in 1921.
+Manalo went twice to the United States to study religion in Protestant-managed schools, first in 1919, and later in 1938.
+Early church members were said to be mostly uneducated, illiterate, and coming from the lower socioeconomic classes, the ministers included.

-By 1924, INC had about 3,000 to 5,000 adherents in 43 or 45 congregations in Manila and six nearby provinces.
-By 1936, INC had 85,000 members.
-This figure grew to 200,000 by 1954.
-A Cebu congregation was built in 1937—the first to be established outside of Luzon, and the first in the Visayas.
-The first mission to Mindanao was commissioned in 1946.
-Meanwhile, its first concrete chapel was built in Sampaloc, Manila, in 1948.
-Adherents fleeing for the provinces away from Manila, where the Japanese forces were concentrated during World War II, were used for evangelization.
-As Manalo's health began to fail in the 1950s, his son Eraño began taking leadership of the church.
-Manalo died on April 12, 1963.